Museum Display Products

 Museum Information Systems:

 Information is another important part of the museum experience so free standing signs and wall signs are widely used.
 Wall hung label holders are commonly used next to artwork to identify the artist and describe the artwork.
 Freestanding display case label holders as well as shelf edge label holders are used by artwork in a case or on a tabletop surface.
 Other freestanding signage can guide a patron through a museum or identify artworks in the center of a room.
-Absolute Museum and Gallery Products is a premier supplier of museum signage.

 Interactive display panels or screens are used to inform or educate and can contain more information than will fit on a typical sign.
 Digital signage is another option used for more of a general purpose where the information needs to change.
 Audio and video, another major resource a museum will use to convey information on an exhibit, can have a dramatic effect on the patron’s experience.